 A1.3.2 Structure

-A1.3.2.1 Each SG should establish a Steering Committee presided over by the Chair of the SG, and be composed of all Vice-Chairs, WP and TG Chairs and their Vice-Chairs, as well as the Chairs of subgroups to assist in the organization of the work.
+A1.3.2.1 Each SG should establish a Steering Committee presided over by the Chair of the SG, and be composed of all Vice-Chairs, WP and TG Chairs and their Vice-Chairs to assist in the organization of the work.
+The Chair of the SG may also consider extending an invitation to participate in any steering committee meeting to the Chairs of subgroups of the subordinate groups of the SG.

+[Editor’s note: proposed modifications aim at reducing the size of the steering committee, while still allowing the Chair of the SG to invite, as needed, the chairs of any subgroups of the SG’s subordinate groups to participate in steering committee meetings.
+This approach preserves a certain level of flexibility for the SG Chair, while ensuring that the management of the subordinate groups remains clearly under the responsibility of their respective Chairs and Vice-Chairs]

 А1.3.2.1bis The mandate of a Vice--Chair shall be to assist the Chair in matters relating to the management of the study group, including substitution for the Chair at official ITU-R meetings or replacement of the Chair should he or she be unable to continue with study group duties.
 Each Vice--Chair should be assigned specific functions based upon the study group’s programme of work, preferably at the beginning of the study period, after consultation with the study group Vice-Chairs.
 Each WP Chair provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group Vice--Chair.
 The steering committee members are encouraged to assist the Chair in the study group management role, for example in responsibilities for liaison activities, cooperation and collaboration with other standardization organizations, forums and consortia outside ITU, and promotion of the related study group activities.